Budibase/website/content/blog/legacy-application-modernization/4-low-code-legacy-application-modernization-strategies-budibase.md

 In cases where wholesale replacement isn’t a viable option, legacy application modernization seeks to replace, update or amend individual components within the system.
 This involves stripping out critical components and modernizing everything else.

-A basic example would be adding a more functional and user-friendly front-end onto a legacy dataset.
+A basic example of legacy modernization would be adding a more functional and user-friendly front-end onto a legacy dataset.

 ### Legacy app modernization strategies